Luca Tramontin: Television career

-In 2011, Tramontin created and hosted a show called the Oval Bin.
-It was originally intended to be a television program, but turned into a shortened web show at the last moment for reasons not revealed.
-Oval Bin was co-anchored by Daniela Scalia and Gianluca Veneziano.
+In 2011, Tramontin created and hosted the show Oval Bin, co-anchored by Daniela Scalia and Gianluca Veneziano.

-In February 2013, Tramontin and Scalia hosted ESP Hockey, a weekly ice hockey magazine show, at Espansione TV The show has focused on the Suisse NLA ice hockey championship, but he has occasionally thrown in references to rugby, Australian football, water polo and other team sports.
+In February 2013, Tramontin and Scalia hosted ESP Hockey, a weekly magazine show, focused on the Suisse NLA ice hockey championship, on Espansione TV.

-In 2017 he was again on telly with FUNalysis: as the name says, Scalia and Tramontin created, produced and anchored on Sportitalia a TV-Show about the unbelievable aspects of the most remote sports, enforcing the fun-factor.
-Addressed also to a no-sport audience, the high rate program covered the humoristic and social aspect of "The Ashes" (cricket clash between Australia and England), the relevance of Gaelic Football in identity, music and folklore, the misconceptions about the weight lifting training and more.
+In 2017 Scalia and Tramontin created, produced and anchored on Sportitalia FUNalysis, a show about the unbelievable aspects of the most remote sports.
+Addressed also to a no-sport audience, the program covered the humoristic and social aspect of "The Ashes" (cricket clash between Australia and England), the relevance of Gaelic Football in identity, music and folklore, the misconceptions about the weight lifting training and more.

+Since 2025, writes for "The Cricketer", the world's oldest cricket magazine.

+In February 2026 the "Commentopoli" accusations about corruption in TV Sport comment assignment were republished.

+The lines, previously printed in the book In onda con 3 dita, displayed why major Italian TV networks paid commentators without any knowledge of the broadcast sports.
+Tramontin announced that since the publication he would not comment again on television in Italy.